shadowkael/Pencil-Code-Translation/README.md

 # UDP_IM
 A simple UDP IM, only run on Linux.
+This is just a practice for Linux multi-threaded programming.

 **The program use a 16 byte ID to identify each client, client's abortion wil make the ID never unusable.**<br />
 **Server limits the number of clients to 29.**<br />